mwunsch/tumblr/README.md

 ## Installation

 	gem install tumblr-rb

+## Goals

++ Full API coverage.
+Leave no method behind.
++ Well tested
++ Obnoxiously simple CLI.
++ Kind-of-sort-of proof-of-concept for Weary.

 ## Copyright

 The Tumblr gem is Copyright (c) 2010 Mark Wunsch and is licensed under the [MIT License](http://creativecommons.org/licenses/MIT/).

-Tumblr is Copyright (c) Tumblr, Inc. I am in no way affiliated with Tumblr.
+Tumblr is Copyright (c) Tumblr, Inc. The Tumblr gem is NOT affiliated with Tumblr.